Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 2. Slow Ascent, Avoid Overexertion: Take a gradual approach to ascending to higher altitudes, avoiding rapid changes.
 This helps the body acclimate to the changing environmental conditions.
 Overexertion should be minimized to prevent undue stress on the body during the acclimatization process.

-There are many military bases along the way, if you feel sick go to them, they know how to treat the symptoms and they are the only ones who can help you.
-Unfortunately, many Indian tourists do not take any precautions and there are deaths every year.
 Alcohol doesn’t help, so don’t drink.
-The small shops along the road sell oxygen canisters, I don’t know if they are really useful or more of a souvenir but if it makes you feel calmer, bring one with you.
-During the summer season, there are many tourists, and in case of emergency, you will find a lift.
+The small shops along the road sell oxygen canisters.
+I don’t know if they are really useful or just souvenirs, but if it makes you feel calmer, bring one with you.
+During the summer season, there are many tourists, and in case of an emergency, you will find a lift.

 When the Manali Leh opens